Valladolid Yucatan with Kids: Cenotes, Colonial Streets, Day Trips from Cancun

 Why Valladolid Is the Family Base You Should Be Using

-Most families fly into Cancun, hop a shuttle to a Riviera Maya all-inclusive, and never see the real Yucatan.
-Valladolid is the antidote.
-This Pueblo Magico sits two hours west of Cancun in the heart of cenote country, with a colonial center designed for walking, four cenotes within ten minutes of the main plaza, and ridiculously easy access to Chichen Itza, Ek Balam, and the pink lakes of Las Coloradas.
+Most families fly into Cancún, hop a shuttle to a Riviera Maya all-inclusive, and never see the real Yucatán.
+Valladolid is the antidote, cariño.
+This Pueblo Mágico sits two hours west of Cancún in the heart of cenote country, with a colonial center designed for walking, four cenotes within ten minutes of the main plaza, and ridiculously easy access to Chichén Itzá, Ek Balam, and the pink lakes of Las Coloradas.
 Lodging is cheap, food is incredible, and the streets are some of the safest urban streets in Mexico for kids.

 We came on a Tuesday for a one-night stop and ended up staying four nights.
+Tía Rosa called it: "the Yucatán has more than the beach."
 Here is the full playbook.

 Three options.
-ADO buses run from Cancun bus station to Valladolid every couple of hours - about 250-350 pesos per adult, kids under 5 free, 2 to 2.5 hours.
+ADO buses run from Cancún bus station to Valladolid every couple of hours - about 250-350 pesos per adult, kids under 5 free, 2 to 2.5 hours.
 The bus is air-conditioned and reliable.
-Renting a car gives you flexibility for cenote-hopping but you will pay 800-1,200 pesos per day plus tolls.
+Renting a car gives you flexibility for cenote-hopping but you'll pay 800-1,200 pesos per day plus tolls.
 The cuota (toll road) cuts the trip to under 90 minutes.
 Private shuttle is the kid-easiest option at around 2,500-3,500 pesos for a family.

-If you are doing Chichen Itza anyway, base in Valladolid for one night.
+If you're doing Chichén Itzá anyway, base in Valladolid for one night.
 The pyramids are 45 minutes west of town and you can be there at 8 a.m. opening.

 The Cenotes Within Walking Distance

 The only cenote inside the city - a five-minute walk from the main plaza.
-It is a partially-collapsed cenote so half is open to the sky and half is in a cool cave, with platforms to swim from and stone steps down.
-Entrance is around 30 pesos for adults and free or discounted for kids.
-There is a small restaurant on site (a 100-peso meal includes free entry).
-This is the easiest cenote we have ever taken kids to - shallow areas at the edges, deep middle for older kids, no driving required, lifejackets available.
+It's a partially collapsed cenote so half is open to the sky and half is in a cool cave, with platforms to swim from and stone steps down.
+Entrance around 30 pesos for adults and free or discounted for kids.
+There's a small restaurant on site (a 100-peso meal includes free entry).
+This is the easiest cenote we've ever taken kids to.
+Shallow areas at the edges, deep middle for older kids, no driving required, lifejackets available.

 Always pack a kids snorkel mask for cenotes.
 The fish are visible right at the surface.